matthutchinson/videosnap/README.md

         Don't capture audio (audio IS captured by default)
 ```

 ### Examples

+It's hard to show a screencast of VideoSnap in action so I've recorded an
+[ascii.io](http://ascii.io/a/5358) video instead!
+Or follow along with the
+examples below;

 Capture 10.75 secs of video in 720HD format to movie.mov